 - Good interpersonal and communication skills

 - Commercial and financial awareness, including understanding economic trade-off analysis

 How to apply (External)

-Network Rail welcomes applications regardless of age, disability, marital status (including civil partnerships), pregnancy or maternity, race, religion or belief, sexual orientation, transgender status, sex (or gender), employment status, trade union affiliation, or other irrelevant factors.
+Network Rail encourages applications regardless of age, disability, marital status (including civil partnerships), pregnancy or maternity, race, religion or belief, sexual orientation, transgender status, sex (or gender), employment status, trade union affiliation, or other relevant factor.
 We will interview all disabled applicants who meet the essential criteria.